entelect-incubator/.NET/Phase 5/Step 2/README.md

 [Response Compression](https://docs.microsoft.com/en-us/aspnet/core/performance/response-compression?view=aspnetcore-5.0)

 To improve the response time we will be adding compression.
-There is a variety of other things you can do to improve performance.
-There are just a few things you can do.
+There is a variety of other things you can do to improve performance, this is just one of them.

-Open up Startup.cs in Pezza.API
+Open up Startup.cs in Pezza.API.

-public void ConfigureServices(IServiceCollection services)
+Add the following to the ConfigureServices method.

 ```cs
 services.AddResponseCompression(options =>